Naifcx47350/Naifcx47350/README.md

 # 🤖 Naifcx47350

-**`Student (beginner developer)`**
+**` Student (beginner developer)`**

-I'm a student at Imam Abdulrahman Bin Faisal University and a beginner programmer.
-I have been coding for the past five year.
-I am passionate about technology, Artificial intelligence, coding, and problem-solving, which is why programming has become such an important part of my life.
-In my free time, I enjoy reading, checking tech Video/blogs or learing new skill to stay current on tech trends.
+I'm an AI junior student at Imam Abdulrahman Bin Faisal University and a beginner programmer.
+I have been coding for the past five years.
+I am passionate about technology, Artificial intelligence, coding, and problem-solving, which is why programming has become essential to my life.
+In my free time, I enjoy reading, checking tech Videos/blogs, and learning new skills to stay current on tech trends.

    <p align="left">